Email

 We didn't start out as pond experts and actually we are always learning

-trying to haul walleye and speckled trout out of the depths of our
+down trying to haul walleye and speckled trout out of the depths

-natural earth ponds.
-We strive to help answer any and all questions
+of our natural earth ponds.
+We strive to help answer any and all

-we receive because we know what it's like to try and find good resources
+questions we receive because we know what it's like to try and find

-variety of subjects and we receive many questions from people who
+information on a variety of subjects and we receive many questions

 Email